 Students are expected to actively participate in the educational process, including school-sponsored activities in and outside of the classroom, as deemed appropriate.
 Students should bring to the attention of a school employee behavior or activities that may endanger the safety and well-being of themselves or others.

 In the wake of school violence throughout the world, it is important to analyze the causes of violence and implement preventive measures to assure that every student and adult will feel secure in the school environment.
-DoDEA implements a system-wide Bully Prevention program as a part of the Safe Schools and Character Education program.
+DoDEA implemented a system-wide Bully Prevention program as a part of the Safe Schools and Character Education program.

 Bullying is defined as a means to have power over another and it takes many forms: physical, verbal, and indirect such as gossip and isolation.
 Bullying leaves long-lasting scars for its victims.
 Bullies have a higher incidence of antisocial behavior, domestic violence and crime as adults.
 Society pays a heavy toll for tolerating bullying behavior and bullies.

 In DoDEA schools and community, bullying will not go unchallenged and will not be tolerated.
-All students, staff members, parents and the community play vital roles to insure our children are not bullied, do not act as bullies, and will not allow others to bully.
+All students, staff members, parents and the community play vital roles to ensure our children are not bullied, do not act as bullies, and will not allow others to bully.
 Our schools have a moral obligation to provide our students and the school community with the proper information, prevention strategies, and defenses to create a safe, accepting and caring environment for all.

 Management of student behavior is a responsibility shared by students, sponsors/parents/guardians, teachers, and the military command and school communities in general, in accordance with Enclosure 2 of DoDEA Administrative Instruction 2051.02, “Student Rights and Responsibilities,” April 17, 2012.
 Student behavioral management consists of teaching and reinforcing positive student attitudes and behaviors.
 Students shall treat teachers, administrators, and other school staff with courtesy, fairness, and respect; and teachers, administrators, and other school staff shall treat students with courtesy, fairness, and respect.
 All students will be disciplined in a fair and appropriate manner.
 School administrators shall operate and maintain a safe school environment that is conducive to learning.
 School administration will ensure prompt investigation and response to incidents or complaints involving students made by students, parents, teachers, or DoDEA staff members.